cloud-atlas-ai/obsidian-client/README.md

 3. **Streamline Information Gathering**: Easily compile and summarize key points from your notes, providing quick access to important information and helping you stay organized.
 4. **Customize Your Note Processing**: Personalize how your notes are processed and what kind of output you receive, making your note-taking process more aligned with your individual needs and workflows.

 Each flow is like having a personal assistant within Obsidian, helping you manage, analyze, and enhance your notes efficiently.
 We achieve this through a combination of an Obsidian plugin and a server component that makes use of systems that have knowledge (Weather services, Maps, Wolfram Knowledge base, Wikipedia, IMDB, etc...) and computational models (Wolfram Alpha, OpenAI ChatGPT, etc...).
-The plugin is open source and the server component is available through a freemium model.
+The plugin is open source but Cloud Atlas is a paid service.

 ## Understanding the Plugin's Functionality